jamesshore/quixote/docs/quixote.md

 Stability: 1 - Experimental
 ```

 Methods for checking browser compatibility.
 (There's just one so far.)

-Must be called after `quixote.createFrame()` has been called, or an exception will be thrown.
+Quixote detects browser features via a temporary frame that's created, and immediately destroyed, the first time you call `quixote.createFrame()`.
+If you call one of these methods before `quixote.createFrame()` has been called, an exception will be thrown.

-* `quixote.browser.enlargesFrameToPageSize()`: Returns `true` if the browser uses the page width and/or height, instead of the requested frame width and/or height, when the page is larger the frame.
+* `quixote.browser.enlargesFrameToPageSize()`: Mobile Safari ignores frame width and height attributes when the page is larger than the frame.
+It uses the page dimensions instead.
+This function returns true if the current browser exhibits that behavior.